How can the risk of West Nile virus disease be reduced?

 Can these targeted ground sprays with adulticides harm other insects or wildlife?

 The US Environmental Protection Agency (EPA) has evaluated these pesticides for their safety and has determined that they do not pose an unreasonable risk to birds or mammals if used according to the product label directions.
 However, the pyrethroid adulticides are considered highly toxic to fish and bees.
-Therefore, these products are not permitted to be applied to or near open water bodies or in sensitive environments such as wetlands.
+Because of this, Mosquito Control Districts restrict their application to dusk or dawn, when bees and other pollinators are not typically active.
+There are also restrictions preventing their application over open water bodies, or where the Mass.
+Dept. of Fish and Game has designated priority habitat and/or the presence of rare species.

 What kinds of precautions should I take when adulticide spraying is scheduled for my street?